-After you upload your imagery to DroneDeploy, our powerful processing software stitches individual photos together to create geo-referenced mosaics and 3D models.
+After you upload your imagery to DroneDeploy, our powerful processing software removes distortion and stitches individual photos together to create georeferenced mosaics.

 Layers vary by plan

 For more information on what data layers are available with each DroneDeploy plan, please see here.